vaishnavejp/IPFChat/chatBot/README.md

 ## Implementation

-1) Upload the necessary pdfs in the data folder
+1) Upload the necessary pdfs to data folder.
-2) If changes are made to the pdfs other than the default ones,delete all files and folders inside the 'db' directory
+2) If changes are made to the pdfs other than the default ones,delete all files and folders inside the 'db' directory.
 3) The default pdfs inside data folder contains information about the IPF documentation(Core and Learn IPF)
 4) Create an environment file(.env) inside which the openai api key is stored in the format:```OPENAI_API_KEY='YOUR_API_KEY_HERE'```
 5) Create a virtual environment if required.